EternityForest/Acorns/README.md

 ## Configuration File

 Acorns can be configured via a file "/spiffs/config.ini".
-If present, all key/value pairs in the "Acorns" section will be placed in the "config" dict, which is globally available.
+If present, all key/value pairs in the file  will be placed in the "config" dict, which is globally available.
 This table is just a table, setting keys doesn't make the change persist, but you can do that with setConfig("key", "value").

 Rembember that at the moment, numbers are converted to strings, but that behavior may change, so explicitly convert numbers to what you want them to be.

-Values used by the system as opposed to user code will always begin with "sys.", and it is suggested that you use a meaningful prefix for your values.
+The first component in the dot-separated hierarchy is the section name, if the key is in a section.

 In the future, to save RAM, I might not import the config entries that are used by the system.